DECISIVE

 The military uses threat-based planning.
 It can be used in ordinary life as well.
 First identify the specific threat(s).
 Once you’ve established what the threat is then it is a matter of establishing a defense/offense to deal with it.

 It might be you feel your job is at risk.
 Your defense might be to do a better job or build a better rapport with your boss and your coworkers while still maintaining your integrity.
-It do what you can to be efficient and proficient in the situation.
+Do what you can to be efficient and proficient in the situation.

 Your offense might be to take a look at your dreams if you did lose your job – a plan B. There are others interested in your talents.
 Be prepared.